Nina Ponomaryova: Personal life

 Soon after the 1952 Olympics, Ponomaryova married and gave birth to a son.

 In 1956, she pled guilty to shoplifting five hats from a store in London.
 The story made front-page news for weeks, as the Soviet government asked for the charges to be dropped and the British government refused.
 She claimed that she had paid for the hats but had not kept the receipt, as they did not exist in the Soviet Union.

 Quote

-Only after I had felt a heavy golden circle in my hand, I realized what happened.
+"Only after I had felt a heavy golden circle in my hand, I realized what happened.
 I am the first Soviet Olympic Champion, you know, the first record-holder of the 15th Olympiad...Tears were stinging my eyes.
-How happy I was!...
+How happy I was!..."
 After her win at the 1952 Summer Olympics.

-In Russian:Только ощутив в руке тяжелый золотой кружок, я осознала, что произошло. Ведь я первая советская олимпийская чемпионка, первая рекордсменка XV Олимпиады... Слезы щипали глаза. Как я была счастлива!...